 - Threats of harming self or harming others

 Level I issues are often recommended to be discussed between you and the student of concern with the recommendation of counseling should you find that circumstances appear to be of the nature to benefit from counseling.
-Levels 2 and 3 will likely require a more direct intervention by assisting the student to get mental health assistance more immediately via community resources and/or on-campus resources such as the Behavioral Intervention Team (BIT) and/or Counseling Services.
-In the future, there will be a link here to an online form to submit about students of concern.
-In the meantime, you may email the counselor at firstname.lastname@example.org.
+Levels 2 and 3 will likely require a more direct intervention by assisting the student to get mental health assistance more immediately via community resources and/or calling Campus Police if there is a possibility of risk of harm to self or others.